What is ADHD Testing?

 What can be expected?

-If researching various testing centers, know that sometimes prescribers, schools, and standardized test administrators will not accept testing results that do not include certain behavioral measures or the input of friends and family members.
+If researching various testing centers, know that sometimes prescribers, schools, and standardized test administrators will not accept testing results that do not include specific behavioral measures or the input of friends and family members.
 Ensure that their evaluation meets the requirements of the intended individual or organization before making your selection.
-At Reset Button Counseling we include all the behavior measures required and the input from friends and family members in your ADHD evaluation.
+At Reset Button Counseling, we include all the behavior measures required and the input from friends and family members in your ADHD evaluation.

-How do we get started?
+How do I get started?

 Start your ADHD testing by clicking the link below to schedule a 30-minute introductory administrative conversation with our Testing Coordinator.
+Be ready to provide pictures of your insurance card, full name, birthday, and address of the primary account holder for your insurance.
 We’ll review your insurance benefits and provide an estimated financial responsibility for testing (cost for testing).
 We’ll inform you about our testing process, policies, and procedures and answer any questions you may have at that time.
-Be ready to provide pictures of your insurance card, full name, birthday, and address of the primary account holder for your insurance.

 If you are ready to move forward, you can schedule your testing appointment in this meeting.
 Afterward, you will be sent a link to your client portal where you will complete the required intake paperwork, which must be completed 48 hours after we schedule your appointment(s) to help your clinician(s) prepare for your session(s).
 Otherwise, you may lose your spot and need to reschedule.
 Please note that these may take 2-3 hours to complete.